piyushpandita92/pydes/README.md

 # pydes
 Multi-objective Stochastic Bayesian Optimization with Quantified Uncertainties on the Pareto Frontier.

-This module is called pydes.
+This module is called pydes. number

 It needs the support of the following PYTHON packages.
 1. pyDOE